 Among the diverse community of food entrepreneurs harnessing the power of commercial kitchens for their day-to-day operations, you’ll find:

 - Street food vendors or food truck owners

 - Local coffee shops and cafes

-- Catering companies
+- Catering companies delivering culinary delights

-- Pop-up restaurants
+- Pop-up restaurants offering unique dining experiences

-- Large restaurant chains
+- Large restaurant chains with extensive operations

-- Food development teams
+- Food research and development teams

 What Should Be Included in Your Kitchen Hire?

-The beauty of having a completely blank space to work with, is that you are free to mould a fully practical and productive kitchen environment inline with your production.
+Every food vendor is unique, and each business requires its own specialised equipment, making it challenging for service providers to offer a one-size-fits-all contract.
+The beauty of having a completely blank space to work with is the freedom to create a fully practical and productive kitchen environment that aligns perfectly with your production needs.

 - Hygienic surfaces, walls and floors